thottiamrp/modernweb-2019dec9/Labs/ch11-CSS_jQuerySelectors/README.md

 # Chapter 11: Exercise: JQuery CSS Manipulation & Selectors
 ## Objectives
-* In this lab, you will use multiple CSS manipulations and use various selection techniques
+* In this lab, you will apply multiple CSS manipulations and use various selection techniques

 ### Estimated Completion Time
 20 minutes
 ## Objectives
-* Create a new HTML page
-* Reference a jQuery script
+* Use objects passed to the CSS function
-* Create jQuery selectors
+* Use pseudo-class selectors for evens and contains
-* Interact with elements using jQuery

 ### Estimated Completion Time
 20 minutes